-This is the third video in our five-part Get Started With Pi series.
+This is the third video in our 2013 five-part series Get Started With Pi for Raspberry Pi 2.

 The Raspberry Pi has a 10/100 Mbps Ethernet port built in so it’s easy to wire your Pi to your router with an Ethernet cable.
 The LED lights should begin to flicker when you boot up the Pi.

 Make sure your router is configured for DHCP (Dynamic Host Configuration Protocol) so that the Pi will automatically be assigned an IP address on your network.

 In the video we use the Wi-Pi USB to connect the Pi to a wireless network.
 If you’re running Raspbian (as we are in this series) then this is truly a plug and play accessory.
 Wi-Pi uses the latest 802.11n wireless technology and can support data rates of up to 150 Mbps.